-OK, so we don’t celebrate Halloween in a sense that we don’t dress up or go trick or treating.
-But when it comes to food, I try and celebrate as many occasions as possible just for an excuse to cook something exciting and festive!
+OK, so we don’t celebrate Halloween in the sense that we don’t dress up or go trick or treating.
+But when it comes to food, I try and celebrate as many occasions as possible just as an excuse to cook something exciting and festive!

 We have been cooking this risotto for years.
 And for me, it is a perfect autumn evening meal… The autumnal colours and flavours of the ingredients have a hug-effect whilst we ponder whether or not it’s finally time to turn the heating on.